-The Animal and Dairy Sciences, MS curriculum includes significant flexibility to allow students to pursue their academic and career interests.
-Students who plan to continue for the PhD degree, or who expect to enter fields of work involving research, can focus their elective coursework around research.
-Students who wish to obtain more specialized training, but are not planning for a research career, may focus their electives on coursework.
+Two paths are available for graduate work leading to the Master of Science degree in Animal and Dairy Sciences.
+Students who plan to continue for the Ph.D. degree, or who expect to enter fields of work involving research, should take the M.S. degree with a path in research.
+Students who wish to obtain more specialized training, but are not planning for a research career, may pursue a degree strictly through coursework.